 Figure A1.
-Observed vertical strain distribution (solid black line) and different extensions to the ice base (dashed lines) for three_two scenarios based on a constant (dashed black line), a Dansgaard-Johnsen (Dansgaard and Johnsen, 1969) and a simulated (Rückamp et al., 2020) (Rückamp et al., 2020, dashed orange line) distribution.
+Observed vertical strain distribution (solid black line) and different extensions to the ice base (dashed lines) for two scenarios based on a constant (dashed black line), and a simulated (Rückamp et al., 2020, dashed orange line) distribution.

 Figure A2.
-Derived vertical displacements u_z of the surface which equals ΔH (blue dot) and selected internal layers referenced to the ice bed base from 2018/19 ApRES time series.
-Derived displacements used for melt rate estimations are marked by red dots and of layers within the firm by gray dots.
-The estimated displacements between a depth of 250 m and h are used to calculate a linear fit (solid black line)which, the gradient of which is the vertical strain.
+Derived vertical displacements u_z of the surface which equals ΔH depth of the ApRES (ΔH : blue dot) and of selected internal layers referenced to the ice base from 2018/19 ApRES time series.
+Derived displacements used for melt rate estimations are marked by red dots and of layers within the firn by gray dots.
+The estimated displacements between a depth of 250 m and h are used to calculate a linear fit (solid black line), the gradient of which is the vertical strain.
 Extrapolations to the bottom are shown by the dashed lines.
-The offset at the ice bed base is caused by basal melting and the difference between the surface intercept of the linear fit and the derived surface displacement is the firm compaction.
+The offset at the ice base is caused by basal melting and the difference between the surface intercept of the linear fit at z = 0 m and the derived surface displacement ΔH is the firn compaction.

-305 Author contributions.
+Author contributions.
 O.Z., A.H. conducted part of the field study.
 O.Z. processed the ApRES data and estimated the resulting basal melt rates.
 A.H. has designed the study and conducted the analysis of the energy jump condition.
 O.Z. and A.H. discussed the basal melt rate distribution and time series.
 O.Z. and A.H. wrote the manuscript jointly.